9 Reasons Why Most Traders Don't Make It

 The idea of sitting at home, pressing a few buttons, and watching money multiply sounds irresistible.
 But before you romanticize what trading is like, let’s talk about the reality: trading is brutally difficult, and most people fail.
-Trading has a failure rate high enough to humble just about everyone who tries.

-Why Most Traders Lose Money
+Why Most Traders Don’t Make It

 Realities: